fchmainy/ansibleTraining/labs/task3.rst

 Installing Roles
 --------------------
-Use the ansible-galaxy command to download roles from the Galaxy website
+Use the ansible-galaxy command to download roles from the Galaxy website. here is the syntax:

 .. code::